 Feb.
 24 - Apr.
 7

 Guest Program: $125

-Registration Fee includes: all general sessions featuring sought-after speakers, more than 22 educational sessions to choose from, continental breakfast three mornings, various refreshment breaks, dedicated time in the expo hall with valuable vendors, logo tote bag, chance to win a cash prize at the end of the closing general session (you must be present to win).
+Registration Fee includes: all general sessions featuring sought-after speakers, more than 18 educational sessions to choose from, continental breakfast three mornings, various refreshment breaks, dedicated time in the expo hall with valuable vendors, industry insights roundtable discussions, tote bag, water bottle, CU Talks on closing day with variety of prominent speakers, and a chance to win a cash prize at the end of the closing general session (you must be present to win).

-Guest Fee includes: all general sessions featuring sought-after speakers, breakfast three mornings, various refreshment breaks, logo tote bag, and dedicated time in the expo hall with valuable vendors.
+Spouse/Guest Fee includes: all general sessions featuring sought-after speakers, breakfast three mornings, various refreshment breaks, tote bag, water bottle, and dedicated time in the expo hall with valuable vendors.
 Our reduced guest fee is limited to one guest per paid registrant and is limited to spouses, significant others, and children over 18 years of age.
 It is not intended for co-workers or credit union staff.